jndiogo/sibila/docs/setup-local-models.md

 (Don't be confused by the text "GPT4 correct...", it's just the text format the model was trained on, and it's not related with OpenAI's)

-With this text string, we could create an entry in FormatDir and all further models with this name will then use the template.
+With this text string, we could create an entry in a "formats.json" file and all further models with this name will then use the template.